 8. Go for a streamlined kitchen

 If you really can’t stand kitchen clutter, an entirely integrated set up probably appeals.
-This way, you can keep a few of your nicest things on display but sweep everything else into soft-close drawers and cupboards.
+This way, you can keep a few of your nicest things on display but sweep everything else into soft-close drawers and kitchen storage cupboards.

 Bulthaup have long been the go-to for this clean, polished look beloved by architects.

 Creating your stylish kitchen on a budget?
 Tiny kitchens need plenty of clever but affordable storage.
 Rather than taking up valuable worktop, why not hang a dish rack above the sink?

 Ikea are, as always, full of smart and thrifty kitchen storage ideas.

 10. Use under stair storage to the max